Alachisoft/NCache-Solutions/BackupCachePersistenceData/readme.md

 > *Copy-Item -Path \"F:\\PersistentCacheBackup\" -Destination
 > \"\\\\fileserver\\stores\\demoClusteredCache_db\" -Recurse*

--   Once it is copied, restart ClusteredCache cache on all server nodes from NCache Web Manager or using Start-Cache PowerShell cmdlet.
+-   Once it is copied, start ClusteredCache cache on all server nodes from NCache Web Manager or using Start-Cache PowerShell cmdlet.